gu-app-club/lets-learn-jobs/README.md

 - Projects Section
 - Education Section

 **Side note**: If you have a GPA lower than 3.0, don't put it on your resume.
 If they ask about it, don't lie.
-Many companies don't care about your GPA and it frequently does not mean you are a poor engineer.
+Many companies don't care about your GPA and it does not mean you are a poor engineer.

 ## Skills